sebanc/brunch/README.md

 - Nvidia graphic cards are also not supported.

 Specific hardware support:
-- sensors: HID based accelerometer and light sensors are currently supported through a custom kernel module,
+- sensors: an experimental patch aims to allow accelerometer and light sensors through a custom kernel module,
-- cameras: an experimental patch aims to allow uvcvideo compatible cameras support (testers needed),
 - Microsoft Surface devices: dedicated kernel patches are included.

 # Install instructions